 During the School Year

 The Aspen Music Festival and School’s Community and Education programs strive to offer a broad spectrum of the highest quality in educational music experiences to all ages of the public in the Roaring Fork Valley.
 The programs listed below are a great resource for area music instructors as well as parents interested in enrolling their children in enriching music programs.
-For information on the AMFS's summer lessons programs please visit the Festival for Kids page.
+For information on the AMFS's summer lessons programs please visit the Summer Programs page.

 The Aspen Music Festival and School's "AfterWorks" after-school programs partner with area schools to offer music education at the end of the school day, during the curricular school day, and during the summer.
 The after-school programming is designed to complement the quality music instruction students receive from schools and private instructors.